ck090/ocaml-nn/README.md

 - `beta1:` regularization parameter used in GD with Momentum and RMSProp
 - `beta2:` (1 - `beta1`) used for the same purpose
 - `hidden_units:` number of hidden units per hidden layer in the model
+- `output_units:` number of classes in the target label of the dataset
 - `epsilon:` small value used in RMSProp to avoid divide by zero errors

 `Neuralnet.inference` - Peforms predictions on the test data provided.
 The function has the following arguments: